-Intent to sell crimes are commonly based on circumstantial evidence.
+Intent to sell crimes is commonly based on circumstantial evidence.
 Many people are accused of having an intent to distribute drugs when they actually planned on keeping everything for themselves.

 Were you or your loved one arrested for alleged drug possession with intent to sell in the Fort Worth area?
 It will be important for you to seek the help of an experienced criminal defense lawyer.

 Proving Intent to Sell in Texas Drug Possession Cases